srinivasan1995/dialup/README.md

 Note : sounds present on this project are not mine , all of them are received from other websites , i don't own any content of music .

 if you want to replace music you can goahead and replace it with whatever you deem to  use just replace it with same name .

+clicking in option page of extension ( right click on extension and select option page ) gives you few more options on different sounds for browser startup .